MillionConcepts/multidex/readme.md

 [multidex/data](multidex/data/) Please contact the repository maintainers if you need and do not have access to these files.

-### known issues
-* PCA is not compatible with 'average nearby filters' mode.
-It will not work and may break the application.
-* the Dockerfile is unfinished.
-Do not use it.

 ### licensing notes
 This code carries a BSD 3-Clause license.
 You can do nearly anything that you want with it. _However_, **some of the contents of this repository may be subject to the Mars 2020 Team Guidelines, so please act accordingly.**